Digos City National High School: Special Program in the Arts (SPA)

 The program provides special curriculum offerings for the development of talents and interest in visual arts, creative writing in English and Filipino, music, theatre arts, dance arts in addition to the standard requirements of the secondary education curriculum.

 Special Program in the Arts envisions an excellent young artist with aesthetic potential and renewed spiritually committed to the preservation of Filipino Culture and heritage.
 Its objective is to develop students with special inclination to music, visual arts, theatre arts, creative writing, media arts and dance.

 It is a nationwide program for students with potential or talents in the arts, namely, Music, Visual Arts, Theatre Arts, Media Arts, Creative Writing and Dance.

 Special Education (SPED) Program

-The program provides activities for students who are visually impaired, hearing impaired, mentally retarded, autistic or orthopedically handicapped and fast learners.
+The program provides activities for students who are visually impaired, hearing impaired, intellectually disabled, autistic or orthopedically handicapped and fast learners.

 Special Program in Sports (SPS)

 Special Program in Sports (SPS) is in line with the efforts of the Department of Education to institutionalize a program that will identify/discover students with potential talent in sports and hone their skills for higher levels of athletic competitions.